chrisenitan/dotta/README.md

 # Subs
-Subs helps you keep a simple log of all your recurrent subcriptions.
+Subs helps you keep a simple log of all your recurring subcriptions.
  - Subs is a Vrixe sub-project

 ## Main